 I have previously described what cyclists can learn from marathon runners.
 Effective use of training planning, goal setting, and tapering protocols make marathon runners look more serious in my eyes than many road cyclists.
 However, there are more lessons that cyclists have to learn from runners, so keep reading!

-In myÂ recent posts about VO2 max training, I have written about how well trained athletes can benefit from difficult VO2 max workouts.
-If you haven’t read the arguments yet, have a look at whyÂ VO2 max is crucial in road cycling.
+In my recent posts about VO2 max training, I have written about how well-trained athletes can benefit from strenuous VO2 max workouts.
+If you haven’t read the arguments yet, look at why VO2 max is crucial in road cycling.

-What are the secrets we can learn from these time effective runners?
+What are the secrets we can learn from these time-effective runners?

-I believe cyclists like runners can achieve the great results with less training if they spend more time on intervals and speed sessions close to their VO2 max.
+I believe cyclists like runners can achieve great results with less training if they spend more time on intervals and speed sessions close to their VO2 max.